Lab Director

 Current Lab Members

-Jamiree Harrisson
+Jamiree Harrison

 is a 5th year PhD student in Mechanical Engineering.
 His research interests include mathematical modeling, machine learning, synthetic biology, dynamical systems, and control.